Dian Farmer Learning To Grow Our Own Food

 The good news is that these homemade plant sprays are not only easy to make, they are also cheaper and safer to use than the products you can buy in stores and garden centers.

-The best way to make these natural plant sprays is to use natural ingredients (naturally :)) that you might just have lying around your house.
+The best way to make these natural plant pest sprays and homemade insecticides is to use natural ingredients (naturally :)) that you might just have lying around your house.
 You will be surprised how garden pests will be repelled or killed by these safe and natural insect repellents.

 Garlic